-Highway 1 in Monterey County has opened 35 total miles of Hwy.
-1 to the public from south of Gorda (PM 10) to just south of Pfeiffer Canyon (PM 45.5) accessible only via Nacimiento-Fergusson Road.
-State Route 1 remains closed from north of Salmon (just south of the Ranger Station (PM 3) to just south of Gorda (PM 10) due to the Mud Creek event.
-State Route 1 south of Salmon Creek is accessible via State Route 1 in San Luis Obispo County, past Ragged Point to Salmon Creek.
+After the bridge opening, Highway 1 in Monterey County will provide 35 additional miles of Hwy.
+1 for travelers to Gorda (PM 10).
+State Route 1 remains closed from north of Salmon Creek, just south of the Ranger Station (PM 3) to just south of Gorda (PM 10) due to the Mud Creek slide.
+State Route 1 south of Salmon Creek is accessible via State Route 1 in San Luis Obispo County near Ragged Point.

 Mud Creek (PM 8.9)

 Mud Creek had a major slide on Saturday, May 20, 2017, losing over 5 million cubic yards of material.
 Caltrans continues with its plan to realign the existing terrain.
 The projected timeline to safely open to public traffic is late-summer 2018 at an estimated cost of $40 million.

 There is currently no public access through the Mud Creek area since this remains an active, emergency construction zone.